We are not divided, all one body we,

 One in hope and doctrine, one in charity.

 from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.
 (Eph.
 4:16)

-Consider our hand for a moment.
+Consider the hand.
 The upper arm, forearm, elbow, wrist, and hand connect through joints.
-When functioning as designed, the hand becomes a vital part of our everyday life.
-It is useful for eating, drinking, holding a phone; functional in many aspects of our daily life.
-So it is with the Body of Christ.
-Each one of us has something to offer to those we are united with.
-Our Master Weaver is knitting us together in the Body of Christ.
-Like a pair of knitting needles, we tend to poke one another as He knits us together, into His tapestry.
+When working together as designed, it is a vital part of our everyday life, useful for eating, drinking, holding a phone, and more.
+In the Body of Christ, each one of us has something to offer those to whom we are united.
+We are being knit together in the Body by our Master Weaver.
+Like a pair of knitting needles, we tend to poke one another as He knits us together into His tapestry.
 Too often we think that every “thread” should look and act just like us, or we want to look like another thread in the tapestry.
 We forget about individuality and diversity, joints and bones.

 Beware of the “My way or no way” mentality.
 Let God be as original with others as He is with you.
-Make room for their “thread” in the tapestry God has placed you in.
-Fix your hope for unity in God, submitting to Him, ever more flexible in His hands as He unites His Body of Christ in a tapestry of love.
+Welcome their “thread” in the tapestry God has placed you in.
+God is uniting His Body of Christ in a tapestry of love.
 Is there someone you know who is out of joint?
 Are you willing to extend your love and patience to them?
 Today, what small step could you take to knit your unique story, giftings, and skillsets into His Body?
 Settle in your heart once and for all that “We are not divided, all one body we, one in hope and doctrine, one in charity.”